rohits-dev/dev-lab-aws/README.md

 > **_TIP:_**  If you get dns resolution error, please disconnect the VPN and connect again, sometimes it fails to resolve the dns.

+# force sync git
+Flux is scheduled to sync Git Repository evert minute, if you would like to force sync then run `./scripts/sync_git.sh` to sync immediately.

 # set local variables
 After successful run, you may run `./scripts/post_run.sh` to set local env variables to connect to vault and eks.
 Alternatively, you may run these as below.